How a Large Language Model works

 5. The generation loop — one token at a time

-LLMs generate text autoregressively: one token at a time, each new token conditioned on everything generated so far.
+LLMs generate text autoregressively: one token at a time.

 📥